 Core four Asian pears as you would an apple, cutting them open and then trimming away the center sections.
 Cut the pears into quarters.

-Place one-half cup of sugar and one cup of water in a pan and bring to a boil.
+Place one-half of a cup of sugar and one cup of water in a pan and bring to a boil.
 Add one teaspoon of vanilla and a cinnamon stick.
 If you have them on hand, add two or three whole star anise and three or four whole cloves for additional depth of flavor.
 (If you don't have whole items, you can use one teaspoon of cinnamon and one-eighth of a teaspoon of cloves.)

 Reduce the mixture to a simmer and add the pears.
 Simmer until the pears are tender, about 15 minutes.